How much you pay will depend on:

 About the heatmaps

-The heatmaps show the cost of investing on platform for one year.
+The heatmaps show the cost of investing on each platform for one year, assumed to be the first year of investment on that platform.
 Investment is assumed to be within an ISA.
 Calculations include ongoing platform fees, any additional wrapper charges and trading where applicable.
 The data is based on publicly available charging structure information with some details verified via conversations with platforms.
 Please note that only platform charges are considered and there are other charges involved in investing in investment companies; for example, management charges of the investment companies themselves.
 The following is provided as general information and may not be appropriate or relevant for your individual circumstances.
-If in doubt, consult a financial adviser
+If in doubt, consult a financial adviser.

 |75/25% split between open-ended funds and investment companies|